bushstas/xstore/README.md

 ```

-Waiting for an store's item to come and then render
+Waiting for a store's item to come and then render

 ```js
 import React from 'react'